-- 2) Maintain the current fish sanctuaries associated with Lake Nipissing that are designed to protect spawning adult walleye and ensure continued recruitment into the fishery. - > Iron Island: No fishing from March 16 to Fri. before 3rd Sat. in May - Wasi Falls: No fishing from March 16 to Fri. before 3rd Sat. in May & Oct.
+2) Maintain the current fish sanctuaries on the lake that are designed to protect spawning adult walleye and ensure continued recruitment into the fishery into the future.

+- Figure 16 In the second second - Wasi Falls: No fishing from March 16 to Fri. before 3rd Sat. in May & Oct.
 1 to Nov.
 30 - South River (Chapman Chutes): No fishing from March 16 to Fri. before 3rd Sat. in May & Oct.
 1 to Nov.
+30

-30 - 3) Continue the annual monitoring and assessment program to track walleye recovery through time; to continue to inform sustainable harvest levels for not only the recreational fishery but also the commercial fishery; and continue to monitor and evaluate regulations impacts and harvest levels using the risk assessment model and adaptive management approach.
+3) Continue the annual monitoring and assessment program on the lake to track walleye recovery through time, to continue to inform sustainable harvest levels on the lake for not only the recreational fishery but also the commercial fishery, and continue to monitor and evaluate regulations impacts and harvest levels using the risk assessment model and adaptive management approach.

-One of the key components to the success of the recovery of the walleye population, and attaining the objectives of this fisheries management plan, is the MNRF's commitment to carry out our annual monitoring and assessment program on the lake.
+One of the key components to the success of the recovery of the walleye population, and attaining the objectives of this fisheries management plan, is the MNR's commitment to carry out our annual monitoring and assessment program on the lake.

-Lake Nipissing will continue to be managed on an individual lake basis due to its significance as a specially designated waterbody.
-Assessments will continue to be implemented at the lake level as per the frequency outlined herein or the applicable standardized protocol.
+Lake Nipissing will continue to be managed on an individual lake basis due to its significance as a specially designated waterbody and as such, assessments will continue to be implemented at the lake level as per the frequency outlined in the FMP or the applicable standardized protocol.

-The following monitoring activities are key components of the monitoring and assessment program.
-These will continue to be implemented on an annual basis, or as specified, to assess the status of the resource, the effectiveness of the management objectives and strategies identified herein, and inform any future management actions to be implemented.
+The following monitoring activities are key components of the monitoring and assessment program that will continue to be implemented on an annual basis, or as specified, to assess the status of the resource, the effectiveness of the management objectives and strategies proposed herein and inform any future management actions to be implemented.

-- 1) Annual FWIN Surveys - 2) Annual Creel Surveys - 3) Annual Walleye Spawning Assessments at major spawning sites (spawning stock assessment and mark recapture program) - 4) Annual supplemental research to support status of the resource reports, management issues and challenges, and future management actions as they relate to walleye - 4) Continue collaborative efforts with First Nations on resource monitoring in a proactive, flexible manner that addresses the subsistence, commercial and recreational demand for the walleye resource.
+- 1) Annual FWIN Surveys - 2) Annual Creel Surveys - 3) Annual Walleye Spawning Assessments at major spawning sites (spawning stock assessment and mark recapture program) - Annual supplemental research to support status of the resource reports, management issues and challenges, and future management actions as they relate to walleye

+4) Continue collaborative efforts with First Nations on resource monitoring in a proactive, flexible manner that addresses the subsistence, commercial and recreational demand for the walleye resource.

-The MNRF recognizes the Aboriginal and Treaty rights of both Dokis and Nipissing First Nation's to fish Lake Nipissing for sustenance.
+The MNR recognizes the constitutional right of both Dokis and Nipissing First Nation's to fish Lake Nipissing for sustenance.
 In addition, R. v.
 Commanda 1991 recognized Nipissing First Nation's right to commercially fish Lake Nipissing.
 A collaborative approach will foster an understanding and respect between the fisheries resource managers and their objectives.
-Open and transparent data collection and sharing among parties will contribute to an overall understanding of the use patterns from each fishery for the betterment of the walleye population, the fisheries, and the lake ecosystem as a whole.
+Open, and transparent data collection and sharing among parties will contribute to an overall understanding of the use patterns from each fishery for the betterment of the walleye population, the fisheries, and the lake ecosystem as a whole.

-Over the duration of the previous management plan, MNRF and NFN collaborated on a number of assessment projects, including the 2012 FWIN and 2013 Creel survey.
+Over the duration of the previous management plan, MNR and NFN collaborated on a number of assessment projects, including the 2012 FWIN and 2013 Creel survey.
 The Lake Nipissing Walleye Management Risk Assessment Model was also collaboratively developed to help inform fisheries resource managers on setting appropriate annual harvest levels for both the commercial and recreational fisheries.

-Collaboration is very important amongst Lake Nipissing fisheries managers, and should continue into the future.
-This includes increasing the participation of Dokis First Nation in the resource management activities occurring on the lake.
+Collaboration is key amongst the fisheries managers on the lake, and should continue into the future and expand where and when possible with Dokis First Nations to increase their participation in the resource management activities occurring on the lake.